OmniSharp/omnisharp-vim/README.md

 To use the "go to definition" function, add a mapping to call the GotoDefinition function in your $VIMRC file, such as :-

 	map <F12> :call GotoDefinition()<cr>

+or

+	nmap gd :call GotoDefinition()<cr>

+To use the "Find implementations / derived types" function, add the following mapping :-

+	nmap fi : call FindImplementations()<cr>

 You'll also probably want to "set hidden" if it's not already set, otherwise Vim will ask you to save the current buffer when you try and navigate to a new one.